-- Policy 1.2.a.7: Public Schools: The City shall utilize the level of service standards established in Policy 2.2.b of the Public School Facilities Element for Public Schools concurrency. - Policy1.2.b: \The City shall requires that public facilities which.needed.to serve such-new development haw.edu.needed.to service such-new development haw.edu.needed.to service standard at the time the development or order is granted and that the a-capacity, which which which which <a href="www.edu.needed
+- Policy 1.2.a.7: Public Schools: The City shall utilize the level of service standards established in Policy 2.2.b of the Public School Facilities Element for Public Schools concurrency. - Policy1.2.b: \The City shall requires that public facilities which.needed.to serve such-new development hawe-shall not degrade the adopted level of service standard at the time the development order is granted and that the a-capacity, which exists which-will meets or exceeds the adopted level of service standard at the time the development permit or order is issued.